RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 sudo /opt/redislabs/sbin/prepare_flash.sh
 ```

-This command finds all the unformatted disks and mounts them as RAID partitions in `/var/opt/redislabs/flash`.
+This command finds all of the unformatted disks and mounts them as RAID partitions in `/var/opt/redislabs/flash`.

 To verify the disk configuration, run: